Ishanoshada/GDorks/README.md

 - **define**: Provides definitions for a specific term.

-   Example: `define:cybersecurity` will define the term "cybersecurity".
+   Example: `define:quantum` will define the term "quantum".